KDE/kde-builder/doc/using-kde-builder/tips-and-tricks.md

 ## Troubleshooting

 - Did you try building from a clean build directory?
-If your answer is "No" then try using `--refresh-build` with your next kde-builder run to force a clean build directory to be used.
+If your answer is "No" then try using `--rebuild` with your next kde-builder run to force a clean build directory to be used.

 - If you've been running a kde-builder-based install for a long time then it